 That’s why we must make improvements to some of our critical infrastructure.

-Salt Lake City Department of Public Utilities (SLCDPU), the oldest retail provider of water in the western United States, has been protecting and managing our precious water resources for more than 140 years.
-We are proud of the stewardship and responsibility entrusted in us by the community.
+Salt Lake City Department of Public Utilities (SLCDPU), established in 1876, is the oldest retail water provider in the West.
+Our long and successful history has instilled in us a strong value of protecting and managing our precious water supply.
+We understand the stewardship responsibility we have been given for water, the environment, and protecting public health and we take that stewardship very seriously.
 To ensure we can continue to provide the highest-quality services and keep our critical drinking water and sewage treatment facilities running continuously, means we must make improvements to them.
-Over the next several years, the following improvements will be made:

 People don’t really think about the water they use and how it is returned to the environment in a responsible manner.
 It takes a lot of effort to “Make it Pure.”
-That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why they must use water wisely, and to think about what they are putting in their sinks and toilets.
-By doing a few simple things it will ensure we have a sustainable future and help us all save money.
+That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why we must use water wisely and to think about what we are putting down our sinks and toilets.
+By doing a few simple things we can help Make it Pure, protect the environment and lower the cost of wastewater collection and treatment — this will help us all save money.